elmahio/documentation/docs/using-different-logs-per-environment-in-aspnet-core.md

 Creating a log per environment (staging, production, etc.) is a good idea since you probably want different notification rules and/or user access depending on the environment.
 This document provides a range of possibilities for setting up a log per environment.

+!!! note
-> This document is intended for the `Elmah.Io.AspNetCore` package only.
+    This document is intended for the `Elmah.Io.AspNetCore` package only.
 You can use the same approach for `Elmah.Io.Extensions.Logging` but we recommend using log filtering in the `appsettings.json` file or through C# instead.

 ## Using appsettings.{Environment}.json